-Students may repeat only one RAD course in which a substandard grade of less than a C (75%) is earned.
+Students can only fail one course during the academic program and the course may only be repeated one time.
+A student who fails more than one course or a clinical component may not continue in the radiologic technology program.
 All attempted courses and earned grades at Charles R. Drew University School of Medicine and Science will appear on the students' permanent academic record.
 Only when a course is repeated for a second time that the grade from the second attempt will be used to replace the original one in the overall GPA calculation.

 The Radiologic Technology Program will dismiss a student who is on "academic warning" if the student does not, or cannot, raise all RAD core coursework GPA to 2.5 (75%) in each course.
-A dismissal will prevent the student from further enrollment in the University.
+A dismissal may prevent the student from further enrollment in the Radiologic Technology Program.